kledawson/SlimeTime/README.md

 - Dawson Le

 ## Running the Game
-Run the Java software program on a personal computer using the Java environment.
+Run the Java software program on a personal computer using a Java environment with JavaFX.
+(TO BE CHANGED TO EXECUTABLE FILE)

 ## Game Controls
 Use the 'WASD' keys to move the player character in the cardinal and ordinal directions.
 Use the mouse cursor to aim attacks in certain directions and left-click to attack.